CoolProgrammerAK/Filmyzone/README.md

 # Filmyzone API - Node.js
-Filmyzone API using plain node.js.
+Filmyzone API using node.js and puppetter.[API](https://moviezonal-api-download.herokuapp.com/)

+This api is built using web scraping from one of the movie sites.
 ## About the project
 This project is entirely made for entertainment purposes.
 We can download any  movies , series by first viewing their desciption,video quality or viewing their screenshots